Artemmkin/terraform-kubernetes/README.md

 $ mv terraform.tfvars.example terraform.tfvars # variables defined in terraform.tfvars will be automatically picked up by terraform during the run
 ```

-Once the required variables are defined, use the commands below to create a Kubernetes cluster with 2 worker nodes:
+Once the required variables are defined, use the commands below to create a Kubernetes cluster:
 ```bash
 $ terraform init
 $ terraform apply